 A hub for art and culture, downtown St. Pete is home to many notable fine art museums and galleries.
-The iconic Dali Museum displays Salvador Dali’s work in a stunning, surreal new building with a flowing geodesic dome known as the “Enigma.”
+The iconic Dali Museum displays artwork by the influential 20th-century surrealist Salvador Daliin a stunning building with a flowing geodesic dome known as the “Enigma.”
 Just down the street, the Chihuly Collection presented by Morean Arts Center features some of the most brilliant and intricate creations of famous glass artist Dale Chihuly.
-The Museum of Fine Arts showcases works by Monet, Gauguin, Renoir, O’Keeffe and many other beloved 18th- and 19th-century painters.
+The collections in the Museum of Fine Arts showcase works by Monet, Gauguin, Renoir, O’Keeffe and many other beloved 18th- and 19th-century painters.
 Galleries lining the Central Avenue corridor include the Craftsman House Gallery, Crislip Arcade, ARTpool and the Morean Arts Center.

 The Duke Energy Center for the Performing Arts - Mahaffey Theater hosts major shows and entertainers.
 Built in 1925, the Palladium Theater is a performing arts venue that is, at once, intimate and majestic.
 The theater’s 880-seat Hough Concert Hall boasts a full-sized Skinner pipe organ.
 In addition, the American Stage Theatre Company, Freefall Theatre Company and Florida Orchestra are all located in downtown St. Pete.
 The St. Pete area is brimming with culture of all sorts.
 To read more, click here.

 Downtown St. Pete offers a diverse range of restaurants, from the upscale, award-winning Marchand's Bar and Grill to the casually trendy and innovative Red Mesa Cantina.
 Dine outside on the scenic Beach Drive promenade at Cassis American Brasserie, Bella Brava New World Trattoria, Moon Under Water or 400 Beach Seafood & Tap House.
 For intimate settings, try tapas at Ceviche Tapas Bar & Restaurant, Mediterranean fare at The Garden Restaurant or brunch at Café Alma.